 Day 1, Onepoto > Panekire Hut, 8.8 km

 The track itself begins from the Onepoto Shelter before climbing steadily to the Panekire Bluff.
-It then follows undulating ridgeline before reaching Panekire Trig (1180 metres).
+It then follows the ridgeline before reaching Panekire Trig (1,180 metres).
 Here, enchanting long-range scenic views across the lake to the misty forest-clad mountains await.

 Day 2, Panekire Hut > Waiopaoa Hut, 7.6 km

 From here, the track drops off into rolling valleys of native forest.
 You’ll see rimu trees towering above the lower canopy of red beech.
 Rimu have drooping branches and long, prickly leaves.